August 2025 Quantitative Empirical Methods Exam Answers

 Here are some miscellaneous tips for studying:

-- Nothing on this exam is too difficult for someone who has taken the core sequence within the department to do, but the amount of time it will take you to get ready for the exam will depend on the number of quant classes you have taken before.
+- The amount of time it will take you to get ready for the exam will depend on the number of quant classes you have taken before.
 In my mind, there is no reason to not take the exam first year as long as you know you can dedicate the time to studying for it.

 - The best way to be ready for this exam is to stay ready.
 If you can find a way to work on practice problems / puzzles related to the exam material then you can prepare yourself for the exam with little formal studying.
 This is especially true for probability questions, but these seem to have become less common in the exams over time.